-Hubbs Health Center (315-781-3600) located at 119 St. Clair St. offers services designed for all minor injuries and unexpected illness.
-Student's insurance will be billed for services rendered.
-No student will be turned away from receiving health care, regardless of what their insurance is, including self-pay.
+\Hubbs Health Center (315-781-3600) located at 119 St. Clair Street offers services designed for all minor injuries and unexpected illness.
+There is no fee to students for a general visit to Hubbs.

-Geneva General Hospital (315-787-4500) located at the intersection of North Main St. and North St. in Geneva, is the closest emergency room.
-Note that a Sexual Assault Nurse Examiner is NOT available at GGH.
+\Geneva General Hospital (315-787-4500) located at the intersection of North Main St. and North St. in Geneva, is the closest emergency room.
+A Sexual Assault Nurse Examiner is NOT available at GGH.

-OPTION 3: SEEKING TO DISCLOSE
+PATH 3: SEEKING TO DISCLOSE